CUPUM/nplex/README.md

 ### Using the prescribed package manager

 The mono-repo is scaffolded on `pnpm`'s workspace feature.
-Make sure to work using `pnpm` rather than npm as to allow dependency optimizations and local cache:
+Make sure to work using `pnpm` rather than `npm`.
+This is to allow dependency optimizations and globally cached packages on your machine.

 ```sh
 npm install -g pnpm